Henry David Thoreau: Later years, 1851–1862

 He traveled to Canada East once, Cape Cod four times, and Maine three times; these landscapes inspired his "excursion" books, A Yankee in Canada, Cape Cod, and The Maine Woods, in which travel itineraries frame his thoughts about geography, history and philosophy.
 Other travels took him southwest to Philadelphia and New York City in 1854 and west across the Great Lakes region in 1861, when he visited Niagara Falls, Detroit, Chicago, Milwaukee, St. Paul and Mackinac Island.
 He was provincial in his own travels, but he read widely about travel in other lands.
 He devoured all the first-hand travel accounts available in his day, at a time when the last unmapped regions of the earth were being explored.
 He read Magellan and James Cook; the arctic explorers John Franklin, Alexander Mackenzie and William Parry; David Livingstone and Richard Francis Burton on Africa; Lewis and Clark; and hundreds of lesser-known works by explorers and literate travelers.
 Astonishing amounts of reading fed his endless curiosity about the peoples, cultures, religions and natural history of the world and left its traces as commentaries in his voluminous journals.
 He processed everything he read, in the local laboratory of his Concord experience.
 Among his famous aphorisms is his advice to "live at home like a traveler".

 After John Brown's raid on Harpers Ferry, many prominent voices in the abolitionist movement distanced themselves from Brown or damned him with faint praise.
 Thoreau was disgusted by this, and he composed a key speech, "A Plea for Captain John Brown", which was uncompromising in its defense of Brown and his actions.
 Thoreau's speech proved persuasive: the abolitionist movement began to accept Brown as a martyr, and by the time of the American Civil War entire armies of the North were literally singing Brown's praises.
 As a biographer of Brown put it, "If, as Alfred Kazin suggests, without John Brown there would have been no Civil War, we would add that without the Concord Transcendentalists, John Brown would have had little cultural impact."

 Thoreau in his second and final photographic sitting, August 1861.

 Tuberculosis and death

 Thoreau contracted tuberculosis in 1835 and suffered from it sporadically afterwards.
 In 1860, following a late-night excursion to count the rings of tree stumps during a rainstorm, he became ill with bronchitis.
 His health declined, with brief periods of remission, and he eventually became bedridden.
 Recognizing the terminal nature of his disease, Thoreau spent his last years revising and editing his unpublished works, particularly The Maine Woods and Excursions, and petitioning publishers to print revised editions of A Week and Walden.
 He wrote letters and journal entries until he became too weak to continue.
-His friends were alarmed at his diminished appearance and were fascinated by his tranquil acceptance of death.
+His friends were alarmed at his diminished appearance and they were fascinated by his tranquil acceptance of death.
 When he was asked in his last weeks if he had made his peace with God, Thoreau responded, "I did not know we had ever quarreled."